JoshuaCarter/Vanguard-40k/VanguardCoreRules.md

 #### Look Out, Sir

-Ignore the requirement for friendly units to contain 3+ models.
+Friendly units are only required to contain 2+ models.

 > This keep the rule functional even after breaking units up into smaller units of 1-2 models.